FAIRplus/the-fair-cookbook/content/recipes/introduction/metadata-fair.md

 ### 2. Structural metadata

-Structural metadata concerns itself with provide descriptors allowing agents to understand how data is organised so this type of metadata could provide information about the layout of a table, the relations between elements and their types.
+Structural metadata concerns itself with provide descriptors allowing agents to understand how data is organised so this type of metadata could provide information about the layout of a table, the relations between elements, and their types.

 ```bash=
 TODO: include example